wallter/custom_new_tab/README.md

 ![Options Page](images/options_page.png)

-_Description: The options page allows you to set a custom URL for your new tab._
+_Description: The options page lets you set a custom URL for your new tab._

-## Installation
+## Installation (developer)

 1. Clone or download this repository.
 2. Open Chrome and navigate to `chrome://extensions/`.